Atlanta Jeep Fire Lawsuit Lawyers

 Even after the recalls and subsequent fixes, all affected Jeeps still are at an increased risk for fire to this day.
 Incidents similar to the Walden family’s tragic accident still occur to this day.
 In September 2017, Vicki Hill of Ohio died after her 2007 Jeep Liberty was rear-ended and subsequently burst into flame.
 Upon investigation, Hill’s Liberty had the recall hitch installed.

 At Butler Prather LLP, we believe that FCA has failed to take the proper actions necessary to ensure their customers are safe from harm.
-If you or a loved one was injured or killed in a Jeep fire, please contact us today to discuss your case.
+If you were injured or a loved one was killed in a Jeep fire, please contact our Atlanta personal injury lawyers today to discuss your case.
 We are proud to take on Jeep fire lawsuits, as we believe FCA deserves to be held accountable for their careless actions.
 As the only law firm to successfully litigate against FCA for a defect, we have an intimate understanding of what it takes to ensure compensation for your damages.

-We believe FCA is practicing gross negligence by continuing to ignore these unsafe vehicles, and we want to help you seek justice for the wrongful death of your loved ones.
+We believe FCA is practicing gross negligence by continuing to ignore these unsafe vehicles, and our Atlanta Jeep fire lawyers want to help you seek justice for the wrongful death of your loved ones.